-Under the terms of the Nitto Agreement, the Company has made an upfront cash payment of \$1.0 million, and developmental milestone payments of \$1.0 million to Nitto in 2022.
-Both payments have been recorded as research and development expenses.
-The Company is also required to make up to \$83.0 million in future payments to Nitto based upon the achievement of specified development, regulatory and sales milestones.
-There were no milestones triggered, and no expense was recorded related to Nitto for the six months ended June 30, 2023.
+Under the terms of the Nitto Agreement, the Company made an upfront cash payment of \$1.0 million, and developmental milestone payments of \$1.0 million to Nitto in 2022.
+Both payments were recorded as research and development expenses.
+The Company may be required to make up to \$83.0 million in future payments to Nitto based upon the achievement of specified development, regulatory and sales milestones.
+There were no milestones triggered, and no milestone expense was recorded related to the Nitto Agreement for the nine months ended September 30, 2024 and 2023.
 The Company is also obligated to pay to Nitto tiered, single-digit percentage royalties on a country-by-country basis based on net sales of the licensed product, subject to reduction in specified circumstances.
 As such, when these expenses are considered probable and estimable, the Company will accrue expense for the amount the Company is obligated.
+On May 2, 2024, the Company provided notice to terminate its Collaboration and License Agreement with Nitto